TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/intro.rst

 search path for includes.
-Do *not* place the parent directories on the search path and then use ``#include <pythonX.Y/Python.h>``; this will break on multi-platform builds since the platform independent headers under :envvar:`prefix` include the platform specific headers from :envvar:`exec_prefix`.
+Do *not* place the parent directories on the search path and then use ``#include <pythonX.Y/Python.h>``; this will break on multi-platform builds since the platform independent headers under :envvar:`prefix` include the platform specific headers kutoka :envvar:`exec_prefix`.

 C++ users should note that although the API is defined entirely using C, the header files properly declare the entry points to be ``extern "C"``.
-As a result, there is no need to do anything special to use the API from C++.
+As a result, there is no need to do anything special to use the API kutoka C++.

 Useful macros